andy1197/sjsucsguide/guide.md

 ### Waitlists & Add Codes <a name="waitlistsandaddcodes"></a>
 SJSU’s waitlist technically becomes useless on the first day of instruction.
 The professor can save the waitlist order themselves, but if you aren’t actually enrolled in the class by the first day, consider the waitlist nonexistent.

-One way to still get enrollment in a course once the semester begins is through an add code.
+One way to still get enrollment in a course once the semester begins is through an **add code**.
 Professors usually have a handful of add codes they can give out that allow the student count to exceed the “class enrollment limit”.

 All professors have their own rules for giving out add codes.
 Some may not give out any.
 Rules of thumb are as follows: